Stop Memorizing Solutions: The 80/20 of Patterns

 The solution isn't complicated.
 What's hard is seeing that binary search applies here.
 That recognition doesn't come from having memorised this specific problem.
 It comes from having trained the identification lesson for predicate search, where you learn that the triggers are: an optimisation of a value, a monotonic feasibility check, and a bounded range.

 That's the gap between memorization and mastery.
-The engineer who memorised 400 problems had probably solved standard binary search variants.
-But they'd never practised identifying when binary search applies to problems that don't mention searching.
-The engineer who solved 120 problems had.
+After 400 memorised problems, you've probably solved standard binary search variants.
+But you've never practised identifying when binary search applies to problems that don't mention searching.
+The person who solved 120 problems had.

 How to train pattern recognition instead of memory